-The Logs, Server report and the Parameter List provide valuable information for troubleshooting and when contacting Axis' support service.
-Please include a recent Server Report with your query when contacting Axis support.
+Reports - the Server Report and Parameter List provide valuable information for troubleshooting, be sure to include the server report when contacting Axis' support service.

 Configuration

 - Log Level for Log Files from the drop-down list, select the level of information to be added to the Log file - Log Level for Email from the drop-down list, select the level of information to send as email and enter the destination email address.